alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 * Although there has been a lot of work in the last fifteen years, I think it would be fair to say that we do not yet have a fully satisfactory and consistent quantum theory of gravity.

   Stephen W. Hawking, in Particle Creation by Black Holes. *Communications in Mathematical Physics* **43**, 199–220 (1975). doi: [10.1007/BF02345020](https://doi.org/10.1007/BF02345020).
+* If you only do what you can do, you will never be more than you are now.

+  Master Shifu (Dustin Hoffman), in [*Kung Fu Panda 3*](https://www.imdb.com/title/tt2267968/).
 * While I was in school I hated history, but since then I have come to recognize the usefulness of quoting dead people to support my convictions.

   Sabine Hossenfelder, in *Lost in Math: How Beauty Leads Physics Astray* (Basic Books, New York, 2018).